The Witcher (video game series): The Witcher Remake

 A remake of The Witcher (2007) which was formerly first teased under the codename, Canis Majoris.
 The original game will be rebuilt from the ground up in Unreal Engine 5 by Fool's Theory with full creative supervision from The Witcher series staff and CD Projekt Red.

-Project Polaris
+The Witcher 4

 Polaris is a codename for the next installment in The Witcher series.
 It will use Unreal Engine 5 instead of REDengine, which the two previous games used.
 The game is to be the beginning of a new saga.
 CDPR aim to release two more Witcher games after Polaris, creating a new AAA RPG trilogy.